 The Chemistry department provides students with knowledge and understanding of the composition, structures, properties, and transformations of natural and man-made substances through classroom work, laboratory work, and seminars.
 Advanced courses offered by the department are designed to meet the needs of students who are preparing for graduate work in chemistry or related areas, for medical or dental school or related health professions, for high school teaching of chemistry, and for a wide variety of chemistry-related positions in industry and government.
+Additionally, students who major in chemistry can use the skills they develop to pursue careers or other schooling beyond chemistry: chemistry graduates can go to law school, buisness school, engineering programs, and many other areas.

 Courses appropriate for prospective majors